Evan Hodgson: Bradford Bulls

-Hodgson featured in the pre-season friendlies against the Huddersfield Giants and Keighley Cougars.

-Hodgson featured in round 10 Halifax R.L.F.C. to round 13 against Sheffield.
+In the 2017 Season, Hodgson featured in round 10 Halifax R.L.F.C. to round 13 against Sheffield.
 Hodgson also featured in the Championship Shield Game 5 Sheffield to Game 7 Rochdale.
 Hodgson also played in the 2017 Challenge Cup in round 4 against Featherstone.
 At the end of the season Hodgson signed a three-year contract extension with the Bradford club.